NethermindEth/gas-benchmarks/CONTRIBUTING.md

 ### CI and benchmark suites

 - Upstream CI target for deployed-fork benchmarks: `uvx --with=tox-uv tox -e tests-deployed-benchmark`
-- Local Hive (for execute): run Hive dev mode and point EEST to the simulator (`HIVE_SIMULATOR`)
+- Local Hive (for execute): run Hive dev mode and point EELS to the simulator (`HIVE_SIMULATOR`)

-### EEST vs Kute (how they differ; when to use which)
+### EELS vs Kute (how they differ; when to use which)

 - Purpose
-  - EEST: Full framework to generate and run protocol tests; can drive clients via Engine API, direct EVM harnesses, RLP sync, or live RPC.
+  - EELS: Full framework to generate and run protocol tests; can drive clients via Engine API, direct EVM harnesses, RLP sync, or live RPC.
   - Kute: Lightweight replayer that measures Engine API performance by sending prebuilt JSON-RPC messages.
 - Inputs
-  - EEST: Python test modules/fixtures; generates payloads/transactions, validates outcomes.
+  - EELS: Python test modules/fixtures; generates payloads/transactions, validates outcomes.
   - Kute: Newline-delimited JSON-RPC request lines or batches.
 - Execution context
-  - EEST: Can build state, deploy contracts, produce payloads; validates correctness against spec expectations.
+  - EELS: Can build state, deploy contracts, produce payloads; validates correctness against spec expectations.
   - Kute: Assumes inputs are already valid; focuses on timing/throughput and response tracing.
 - When to use
-  - Use EEST to author/capture benchmark scenarios and validate behavior.
+  - Use EELS to author/capture benchmark scenarios and validate behavior.
   - Use Kute to replay those scenarios uniformly across clients/images and compute perf metrics.

 ### Minimal contributor checklist

-- Install EEST dependencies (vendored or upstream) and confirm you can list/execute benchmark-marked tests.
+- Install EELS dependencies and confirm you can list/execute benchmark-marked tests.
 - Create/edit benchmark tests under `tests/benchmark/` with deterministic behavior.
 - Capture or transform tests into payload `.txt` files via `capture_eest_tests.py` when you want to benchmark with Kute.
 - Run gas-benchmarks (`run.sh`) over clients/images; review `results/reports/`.